DeerKK/Bronya-Robot-Controller/README.md

 Note that we differenciate the robot with 'torque-control' and 'position-control', which means their low-level joint controllers have 'torque' or 'position' as their inputs.

+I named it Project Bronya to memorize my first, also deepest lover, who looks like Bronya in Game:Honkai Impact 3rd.
+Everything is the same, but you are not here, and I still am.

 ## Dependency
 - Environment: Ubuntu, Python3
 - Physical Engine: Vortex